snltd/wavefront-sdk/README.md

 This is a Ruby SDK for [Wavefront](https://www.wavefront.com/)'s public API.

-The code is based on [the original Ruby SDK](https://github.com/wavefrontHQ/ruby-client), to which I was a major contributor.
+This code supersedes [the original Ruby SDK](https://github.com/wavefrontHQ/ruby-client), to which I was a major contributor.
 That [wavefront-client](https://rubygems.org/gems/wavefront-client/) gem